testingisdocumenting/znai/td-documentation-cli/documentation/snippets/jupyter-notebook.md

 :include-jupyter: jupyter/simple-notebook.ipynb

-Note: remember that you can define lookup paths for files like notebooks inside `lookup-paths` file, so you don't have to copy and paste notebooks to your documentation directory.
+Note: Remember that you can define lookup paths for files like notebooks inside `lookup-paths` file, so you don't have to copy and paste notebooks to your documentation directory.

 # Seamless Markdown Integration